digital-Swaraj/Catchup/README.md

 # Catchup
-A js library for data storing, getting to any owner or element and managing cookies by js.
+A js library for data storing, getting to any owner or element and managing cookies.

 ## Files